In re Genworth Financial Inc. Securities Litigation

 On March 11, 2016, the parties announced a settlement agreement of $219 million with Genworth, resolving all claims against the Company.
 The settlement was achieved eight weeks before trial and after extensive discovery and investigation, and is the largest recovery ever obtained in a securities class action in Virginia.

 On April 13, 2016, the Court granted preliminary approval of the settlement.
 Among other things, the Court's Order directed that Notice of the proposed settlement be provided to potential class members.
-The Court held a settlement fairness hearing was held on July 20, 2016, and an order will be forthcoming.
+Following a settlement fairness hearing on July 20, 2016, the Court granted final approval of a settlement of all claims for $219 million.
+The deadline for submission of claims was August 22, 2016.

 Genworth, headquartered in Richmond, Virginia, is an insurance holding company that provides insurance, investment and financial products to customers.
 One of the main drivers of Genworth’s business is its long-term care (“LTC”) insurance division, which purportedly generated over $3 billion in revenue in 2013.
 Genworth has been issuing LTC policies for approximately 40 years and is currently the largest LTC provider in the United States.